It's a New Year! How's that goal setting going?

 My biggest life change came about 7.5 years ago.
 My wife and I were expecting our first child and there was this guy at my work that had a heart attack at the age of 33.
-This dude was in incredible shape (much better shape than myself) but due to life stresses and a congenital defect, he had a heart attack.
-Although I don’t have any congenital abnormalities myself, I couldn’t help but have some anxieties about the fact that I was tipping the scales at 280 pounds, not yet 30, not yet experiencing all the pressure life has to offer, and that if I didn’t change I might not be around for my kids.
+This dude was in incredible shape (much better shape than me) but due to life stresses and a congenital defect, he had a heart attack.
+Although I don’t have any congenital abnormalities myself, I couldn’t help but have some anxieties about the fact that I was tipping the scales at 280 pounds, not yet 30, not yet experiencing all the pressure life has to offer, and that if I didn’t change, I might not be around for my kids.
 So… I just started.
 Basic stuff, really – I took a dry erase marker and wrote down my weight on our bathroom mirror.
 “7/1/2010 – 277.8”.

 Then I did some stuff.
 I can’t tell you exactly what I did because I didn’t write it down.
-It was pretty simple stuff: I ate fewer breakfast sandwiches; I ordered 4 items from Taco Bueno instead of 5; ate 5 slices of pizza instead of 8; and, did about 15 knee pushups in the morning and in the evening.
+It was pretty simple stuff: I ate fewer breakfast sandwiches; I ordered 4 items from Taco Bueno instead of 5; ate 5 slices of pizza instead of 8; and did about 15 knee pushups in the morning and in the evening.

-After that, I did something the skeptic in me shakes his head at: I wrote down the date of one-week in the future, and wrote down a weight beside it … a goal weight.
+After that, I did something the skeptic in me shakes his head at: I wrote down the date of one-week in the future and wrote down a weight beside it … a goal weight.

-It was only about a pound or two but I did it again, and again, and again.
-I didn’t really have an “end” goal in my mind… just short term goals.
+It was only about a pound or two, but I did it again, and again, and again.
+I didn’t really have an “end” goal in my mind… just short-term goals.
 I met or surpassed many of those goals but on many of them I fell well short.
 Hell, sometimes I went in the opposite direction and gained weight during that period of time.
 The point is that despite not having an “end-goal” in mind, I had the idea of progress on my mind and defined success one week at a time.
 Eventually, I got down to 185 pounds.
 I drifted back up to 220 and then back down to a relatively steady equilibrium of about 200 (plus or minus five pounds depending on the season).

 I suppose the realization that hopefully my fellow skeptics can take from this is that there doesn’t necessarily have to be an end-goal in mind.
 Sometimes "progress" is the goal and that's OK.
 We are creatures that can grow, learn, and get haircuts.
 Our cells die and are reborn every day.
 Second-to-second, we are different people.
-There is no finite physical state; therefore there does not have to be a finite goal we are working towards.
+There is no finite physical state; therefore, there does not have to be a finite goal we are working towards.

 If I’m being honest, it’s still a struggle to look at those goals, repeat those goals, and (heaven forbid) visualize those goals every day because… it still just seems so silly.
-Sometimes I fall short of the goals and sometimes I achieve them or surpass them but the importance is that I’m always working towards them.
+Sometimes I fall short of the goals and sometimes I achieve them or surpass them, but the importance is that I’m always working towards them.
 If you too are a skeptic or are interested in the journey of what goes through a skeptic’s mind as he pursues goals, keep checking stopdoingnothing.com and maybe we can work through it together.

 At www.rileyevanross.com, he writes about excellence in Government, Oklahoma, and is beginning a series on the timeless concept of Moderation.